 It’s a fun little changeup from the usual, and one that I’m sure I’ll be making more of in the future!

 Spiralized sweet potatoes add heft to this breakfast casserole without the bread.
 Use a mild, melty white cheese that’s not too sharp, so as to not overpower the flavor of the sweet potato.
-I haven’t tried it this way yet, but I think a spicy sausage such as chorizo would do really well here, if spice is your thing.
+I haven’t tried it this way yet, but I think a spicy sausage such as chorizo would do really well here if spice is your thing.
+This is a make-ahead recipe by definition since it needs to sit overnight before baking in the morning.

 - 1 pound sweet Italian sausage (casings removed)